tfogo/mongodb-go-tutorial/README.md

 fmt.Println("Connected to MongoDB!")
 ```

-Get a handle for the `trainers` collection in the `test` database using the following line of code:
+Once you have connected, you can now get a handle for the `trainers` collection in the `test` database by adding the following line of code at the end of the main function:

 ```go
 collection := client.Database("test").Collection("trainers")
 ```

-We will use this collection handle to query the `trainers` collection.
+The following code will use this collection handle to query the `trainers` collection.

-It is best practice to keep a client open to MongoDB so that the application can make use of connection pooling - you don't want to open and close a connection for each query.
+It is best practice to keep a client that is connected to MongoDB around so that the application can make use of connection pooling - you don't want to open and close a connection for each query.
 However, if your application no longer requires a connection, the connection can be closed with `client.Disconnect()` like so:

 ```go
 err = client.Disconnect(context.TODO())